≡ Menu

 Mr. Glass: I get what you’re saying.
 If my goal were to sell free trade to today’s voters, I’d write and talk differently than I do.
 But my goal is to get to the truth, as best as I can discern it, of economic matters, and then to tell this truth as clearly as my poor talents allow.

 No one who loses a particular job will be fully mollified by an abstract argument that shows that the loss of that particular job resulted from a normal, indeed indispensable, part of a larger economic process that generates gains for most people – gains even, over time, for the individual who loses his or her job.
 I certainly understand this reality of the unemployed-worker’s response, and do not think it is suspended when the speaker or writer is an economist.
-Losing a job is an unhappy experience whatever the source of the job lost.
+Losing a job is an unhappy experience whatever the source of the job loss.
 This unhappiness is not much reduced for the unemployed person by his or her encounter with even the most brilliant analytical argument for why that job loss is just.
 And this reality holds if the job is lost to imports, to technology, or simply to changes in consumer tastes that have nothing to do with trade or technology.

 Yet this person, at least in America, who loses a job nevertheless likely feels somewhat more uneasy complaining if that job is lost to technology or to changes in consumer tastes than if that job is lost to imports.
 This person doesn’t know just why he or she feels less put-upon – feels less the victim of a preventable injustice – if this person’s job is lost to technology or taste changes than if it’s lost to imports.
-But it comes from the widespread acceptance by fellow Americans (and likely also by this individual) that none of us has a right to prevent others of us from using new technology or from changing our preferences.
+But this feeling comes from the widespread acceptance by fellow Americans (and likely also by this individual) that none of us has a right to prevent others of us from using new technology or from changing our preferences.

 Yet there is no such unease about complaining about the consequences of trade – which consequences, in fact, differ economically not one whit from changes in technology or consumer preferences.
 It is an appropriate task of the economist to point out this inconsistency regardless of the emotional state that the performance of this tasks elicits in others.
 As a purely scientific matter, I stand by my argument that international trade has no losers, and wish that it be judged on those grounds rather than on how well or poorly it will be heard by workers who lose jobs to imports.